This post may contain affiliate links.

 Let’s get started because I know you wanna taste this!
 First, let’s take a look at your candy and see what’s left.
 If your candy isn’t already, you might want to separate it.
 Fruity with fruity candy and chocolate with chocolate.

 Next, look through and see what is meltable in each candy grouping.
 Most chocolate candies are going to melt pretty well, possibly not M & M’s though.
 Fruity candies are a bit trickier.
 Generally, taffy candies and starbursts are going to melt.
-If your not sure if a candy is going to melt, do a little experiment and pop it in the microwave for 30 seconds.
+If you’re not sure if a candy is going to melt, do a little experiment and pop it in the microwave for 30 seconds.
 If it melts you can use it.
 Place 1/2-1c. of the meltable candy in a medium bowl and set it aside.
 If the candy is large you might want to chop it into smaller pieces.
 I used Laffy Taffy for my fruity candy and Milk Duds for the chocolate candy ice cream.
 Milk Duds melted in the ice cream is absolutely amazing!!!
 Like that by itself without any other candy mixed in was super great!

 Put the heavy cream and sugar in a medium saucepan.